2snufkin/notes/Git and GitHub/ReadMe.md

 2. create task branch -> work on it
 3. once a day git rebase origin/<branchmaster> to pull the code from remote.
 ## Finishing task
-1. git rebase origin/{branchmaster}
+1. git rebase origin/{devbranch}
 [if there are conflicts solve them -> add and commit with `git commit -am "message"` -> `git rebase --continue`]
 2. compile and build your project
 3. push to remote.
 If there were conflicts use the -f argument.
-4. Switch to refactoring
+4. Switch to devbranch
+5. `git pull origin {devbranch}`: update the dev branch
 5. Create a new branch for a new task